-The OSHA 30 training program is intended training for supervisors and employees alike.
+The OSHA 10 Safety Course is a training program that is intended training employees on the essential topics related to work place safety and health.
 The program increases trainee knowledge about workplace hazards, their rights as employees and their contribution to the workforce.